Jeff "Swampy" Marsh: Phineas and Ferb

-Marsh moved back to the United States where Disney accepted the pilot episode and ordered a full 26-episode season.
+Marsh moved back to the United States when Disney accepted the pilot episode and ordered a full 26-episode season.
 The pair still needed to convince overseas Disney executives to pick up the series, so instead of a conventional script, they recorded the storyboards for "Rollercoaster".
 Povenmire then spent time dubbing over it with his voice for each character, along with sound effects and narration.
-When the recording was sent to the executives, they accepted and the series was officially green lit for the company's cable network Disney Channel.
-It officially began broadcast on February 1, 2008, and the cartoon name was called Phineas and Ferb.
+When the recording was sent to the executives, they accepted and the series was officially greenlit for the company's cable network Disney Channel.
+It officially began broadcast on February 1, 2008, and the cartoon was named Phineas and Ferb.

 Marsh and Povenmire wanted to incorporate into the show the kind of humor they had developed in their work on Rocko's Modern Life.
 They included action sequences and, with Disney's encouragement, featured musical numbers in every episode after "Flop Starz".
 Povenmire described the songs as his and Marsh's "jab at immortality", but the pair have earned two Emmy nominations for Phineas and Ferb songs to-date.
-A third Emmy nomination, for the episode "The Monster of Phineas-n-Ferbenstein" (2008), pitted the show against SpongeBob SquarePants, although neither nominee received the award due to an unspecific technicality.
+A third Emmy nomination, for the episode "The Monster of Phineas-n-Ferbenstein" (2008), pitted the show against SpongeBob SquarePants, although neither nominee received the award due to an unspecified technicality.

 The distinctive style of Tex Avery influenced the show's artistic look, which includes geometric shapes in both the characters and the background.
 The style was determined by Povenmire's first sketch of title character Phineas Flynn, who he doodled on the butcher paper covering the table during dinner with his family in a restaurant in South Pasadena, California; he was so taken with the sketch he tore it out, kept it, and used it as the prototype for Phineas and the stylistic blueprint for the whole show.
-Other than being an executive producer and co-creator, Marsh voices the character of Major Francis Monogram.
+In addition to being a co-executive producer and a co-creator, Marsh voices the character of Major Francis Monogram.
 Marsh based his performance of the character on broadcast journalist and anchorman Walter Cronkite.